FamilyNorth WestPantomimeReview

 The Black E on the edge of Liverpool’s China Town has become the latest venue to give a home to pantomime.
 Offering its own unique localised and intimate take on the family favourite, new company Drops of Light present the epic tale of love Beauty and the Beast.

-Sam Donovan’s fast-paced production utilises The Black E’s in-the-round space cleverly and manages to bring the space alive with his professional cast and using a host of community performers aged seven to 70 makes this pantomime one of the largest casts in the region, there are occasional issues with the logistics of moving so many people and it would be remiss to ignore the fact that there are issues technically with the sound making some moments inaudible either through the music being too loud or issues with microphones being too low, however, this is easily fixed as the show continues to grow and find its feet.
+Sam Donovan’s fast-paced production utilises The Black E’s in-the-round space cleverly and manages Unnamed 1to bring the space alive with his professional cast and using a host of community performers aged seven to 70 makes this pantomime one of the largest casts in the region, there are occasional issues with the logistics of moving so many people and it would be remiss to ignore the fact that there are issues technically with the sound making some moments inaudible either through the music being too loud or issues with microphones being too low, however, this is easily fixed as the show continues to grow and find its feet.

 Local writer Jessica Lea provides plenty of witty lines and local references, her brisk adaptation leaves Disney at the door and ensures that the tale is clear and concise but still gives us all the traditional elements a panto should want, while Sean Gibbons’ simple set design places us firmly in the Beast’s castle.
 However, it’s Jay Lay’s stunning costume designs that really lift the bar for this production, each costume (there are over 250 of them) are bespoke and handmade for this production and ensures that this is a company that has ambition and quality firmly written upon it.